lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

 }
 ```

-# Update Watch Face in Rust
+# Update Watch Face

-To roll our Watch Face in Rust we need to provide two functions: `new` (to create the Watch Face) and `update` (to update our Watch Face).
+To roll our Watch Face we need to provide two functions: `new` (to create the Watch Face) and `update` (to update our Watch Face).

 In the previous section we have done `new`, now let's do `update`: [`barebones-watchface/src/lib.rs`](https://github.com/lupyuen/barebones-watchface/blob/master/src/lib.rs#L131-L146)